Get To Know Carolyne

 I'm Carolyne Whelan

-I've also worked as a literary editor for a number of publications and hold an MFA in Creative Writing.
+My past titles include editor-in-chief, editor director, web editor, and North/Central American regional editor.
+I've also worked as a literary editor for a number of publications, a writing instructor and lecturer, and hold an MFA and BA in Creative Writing, with certificates in travel writing and publishing.

 I’ve helped hundreds of writers find their voice, feel confident in their writing, and learn how to connect with editors to get their work published in literary journals and magazines.